Quasi-stationary solutions in non-Hermitian systems: Introduction

 Non-Hermitan systems are ubiquitous in nature and has attracted great attention in the last two decades.
 There are many ongoing experiments to check theoretical predictions for non-Hermitian systems.
 Photonic lattices have become the most popular area in the last decade in the community of non-Hermitian physics.
 Introducing gain and loss to a photonics lattice is not the only way to obtain a non-Hermitian lattice.
 Anisotropy of hopping amplitudes between adjacent sites leads also to non-Hermiticity.
 This way of obtaining non-Hermiticity is of particular interest as the spectrum strongly depends on the boundary conditions.
 In the case of open boundary conditions (OBC), all eigenstates are localized around the boundary and no extended modes in the bulk of the lattice exist.
 This unique behavior is dubbed non-Hermitian skin effect \cite{nhs1}, originally introduced in the study of topological phase of non-Hermitian systems \cite{reva1,reva2,reva3,reva4,reva420}.
-This extreme localization of all eigenstates implies that the bulk-boundary correspondence fails \cite{nhs3,nhs2,nhs4,nhs5,nhs6,nhs7,nhs8,nhs9,cemAnnals,nhs10,nhs11,nhs12,nhs13,nhs14,nhs15,nhs16,nhs17,refek2,refek3,refek4,refek5,refek6,refek7,refek8,refek9,refek10,refek11,refek12,refek13,refek14} and some interesting consequences such as light funneling \cite{funnel}, in which any light excitation in the lattice moves towards the open boundary and non-Bloch band theory of non-Hermitian systems \cite{nhs16}.
+This extreme localization of all eigenstates implies that the bulk-boundary correspondence fails \cite{nhs3,nhs2,nhs4,nhs5,cemAnnals,nhs10,nhs11,nhs12}.
+Therefore, the theory of non-Hermitian topological insulating phase is more complex and richer predictions compared to its Hermitian counterpart \cite{nhs7,nhs8,nhs9,nhs14,nhs15,nhs16,nhs17,refek2,refek3,refek4,refek5,refek6,refek7,refek8,refek9,refek10,refek11,refek12,refek13,refek14}.
+The non-Hermitian skin effect has some interesting consequences such as light funneling \cite{funnel}, in which any light excitation in the lattice moves towards the open boundary and non-Bloch band theory of non-Hermitian systems \cite{nhs6,nhs13}.
 The non-Hermitian skin effect is not only theoretical curiosity as it has recently been realized in some experiments \cite{nhs18,nhs19,nhs20,nhs21}.
 Recently, we predict eigenstate clustering around exceptional points and show that eigenstate localization due to non-Hermitian skin effect is a special type of eigenstate clustering \cite{cluster}. \\ In this paper, we predict another interesting consequence of non-Hermitian skin effect.
 We find that very long and infinitely long lattices can have dramatically different spectra as opposed to Hermitian systems.
 We explore quasi-stationary states with continuum spectrum in a finite lattice with open boundary conditions.
 They are not truly stationary but stay stationary in the time scale of a typical experiment in photonics systems \cite{ourpaperc1,ourpaperc2}.
 We discuss that the transition from the eigenstates to quasi-stationary states is dramatically non-perturbative.
 These unique states can be used in a variety of applications in non-Hermitian systems.
 We apply our idea to a one dimensional non-Hermitian topological system and predict non-topological but robust quasi-stationary zero energy modes.